yosefHesham/Football-teams/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to [Ali](https://github.com/ichala) who created the api.
+- Thanks to [Manel](https://github.com/ha-manel/Football-Leagues) for using her project as inspiration.

 ## 📝 License